Illusions (1982 film): Productions

-The film was directed by Julie Dash.
+The film was directed by Julie Dash while she was attending the UCLA School of Theater, Film and Television.
 It was set in Hollywood in the 1940s to represent a time when women and African Americans were both at a disadvantaged point.
 Ella Fitzgerald's voice was used as the voice of Esther Jeeter in the film as her voice was dubbed as the voice of a white woman.
 Julie Dash wanted Lonette McKee to play Mignon Dupree from the beginning and was not able to offer her anything for her work but Lonette loved the script and participated in the film anyway.

 Critical reception

-Julie Dash’s work has become a mainstay in the world of independent filmmaking.
+Julie Dash's work has become a mainstay in the world of independent filmmaking.
 Illusions along with Daughters of the Dust have become significant pieces in the study of independent film and have each gained success in their own right.
 Dash restructures the Hollywood view of African American women in many of her films and creates elaborate characters that shake the traditional Hollywood paradigm.
 Along with other filmmakers of the LA Film Rebellion that arose out of UCLA, Dash develops stories that gives representation to the African American community and creates films that are not a far cry from reality.
 Dash addresses the discrimination and hardships that African Americans have endured.

 Illusions, a period piece set in the 1940s, confronts Hollywood discrimination during the World War II era that subjected people of color and varying race.
-Anne Christine D’Adesky, a critic from The Guardian wrote that Illusions beats with a strong feminist heart: in the film, Mignon Dupree (protagonist) learns to reject the Hollywood model but also to create her own…” (September 7, 1983).
+Anne Christine D’Adesky, a critic from The Guardian wrote that "Illusions beats with a strong feminist heart: in the film, Mignon Dupree (protagonist) learns to reject the Hollywood model but also to create her own..."
+(September 7, 1983).
 Marcia Pally from The Village Voice applauds that Illusions “Cleverly uses film itself as a metaphor for the myths fostered by whites and men about Blacks and women”.
 Critics and authors S.W.
 Hartman and Jasmine Griffin concur by stating, Illusions explores questions of race, representation, and gender in Hollywood cinema-in particular, the absence of ‘meaningful’ and ‘realistic’ images of our lives”.
 The Black American Cinema Society awarded the film in 1985.
 Illusions also was nominated in 1988 for a Cable ACE Award in Art Direction and was the season opener of "Likely Stories", The Learning Channels series focusing on independent film.
 'The Black Filmmakers Foundation awarded Illusions with the 1989 Jury's prize for "Best Film of the Decade".

 Distribution

-Illusions is available to rent through the Black Filmmakers Foundation, Women Make Movies, and Third World Newsreel (New York); Circles-Women’s Films and Video Distribution (London); Le Soliel O (Paris).
+Illusions is available to rent through the Black Filmmakers Foundation, Women Make Movies, and Third World Newsreel (New York); Circles-Women's Films and Video Distribution (London); Le Soliel O (Paris).

 Running Time is 34 minutes, 16 mm, black and white.